Fixed Asset Turnover Definition

 On similar lines, when the assets are too old and hardly have any book value after accumulated depreciation.
 This ratio will be very high or as good as the net revenue.

 Massive Investment in Fixed Assets

 As we discussed, for too high a ratio, too low a ratio may indicate that the company has recently made a heavy investment.
 And that investment could be in acquiring new assets, expansion of capacities is underway, or the company has embarked upon diversification.
 And all these new capacities or assets are yet to become operational.

 The Difference with Asset Turnover Ratio

-As the name suggests, Asset Turnover Ratio is a ratio calculated for total assets owned by the firm vis-a-vis its net revenue.
-And the total assets also includes the fixed assets of the firm.
+As the name suggests, the asset turnover ratio is a ratio for total assets a firm owns vis-a-vis its net revenue.
+And the total assets also include the fixed assets of the firm.
 In other words, in this ratio, the efficiency of all the fixed and current assets taken together to understand the utilization efficiency.
 It is another way to judge whether the capital investment is high or low compared to its peers or industry averages.

 Therefore, the main difference between the two is, for asset turnover, we take the total assets possessed by the business.
 However, in the case of fixed assets turnover ratio calculation, we carry only fixed and long-term assets of the firm into consideration.

 The following is the equation to calculate the total asset turnover ratio: